 Welcome to UC Davis Health

 The Child Neurology Residency Program at UC Davis is a specialized interdisciplinary program that combines training within the Department of Pediatrics and the Department of Neurology into a 5-year ACGME (Accreditation Council of Graduate Medical Education) accredited program in Child Neurology.
-As we start the program in July 2023, we also offer a 3-year program for applicants with 2 years post graduate training in Pediatric medicine.
+We also offer a 3-year program for applicants with 2 years post graduate training in Pediatric medicine.
 Graduates of our program will be eligible to sit for the following board certification: The American Board of Psychiatry and Neurology, with special qualifications in Child Neurology.

 - Two residents to start their PGY-1 year in the combined 5 year Pediatrics/Child Neurology program.

 - Two residents, who have already completed 2 years of Pediatrics training, to start their PGY-3 year in the 3 year Child Neurology program.

 To train competent and confident practitioners in both acute and outpatient settings in the field of Child Neurology with a focus on equity in healthcare delivery, preparation for autonomous practice in both academic and community settings, and lifelong learning and research for the advancement of patient care over the spectrum of child neurological disorders.

 The goals of the Child Neurology residency at the University of California at Davis are: